coltongrainger/quamash/top2.md

 Here's another example from [“Functor category”](https://en.wikipedia.org/wiki/Functor_category).
 English Wikipedia.
 Retrieved January 26, 2019.

 EX: Any group $G$ can be considered as a one-object category in which every morphism is invertible.
 The category of all $G$-sets is the same as ... the functor category $\mathrm{Set}^G$.

+## Week 3

+### Presentations

+Here's a partial list of arguments TODO.

+- Chain maps induce maps on homology.
+- The product of fundamental groups is the fundamental group of the product.
+- Flesh out an example to go with <https://mathoverflow.net/questions/35397/infinite-direct-products-and-derived-subgroups>.